PDXChinese/pdxchinese.github.io/_pages/artcontest.md

 ### Entry Deadlines and Key Dates:

--	Submission of entries must be post-marked or delivered by 1/5/2024 to Tualatin River National Wildlife Refuge.
+-	Submission of entries must be post-marked or delivered by 1/5/2024 （**now changed to 1/12/2024**）to Tualatin River National Wildlife Refuge.
 No late entries will be considered.
 Contestants need to fill out [Offcial Entry Form](https://docs.google.com/forms/d/e/1FAIpQLSfmrDrWiKU144aH_rX42MJTeL0JuTmpozwz8D57UKt17yAIRg/viewform?usp=sf_link) and a copy of it is required to submit with the artwork.
 > Attention: Friends of TRNWRC
 > c/o Bonnie Anderson
 >	19255 SW Pacific Hwy